 If an agreement is made with the City to offer your program(s), all information must be submitted no later than the following dates to be included in the PLAY Guide publication:

-• October 1: Winter/Spring for January – May programs
+• October 20: Winter/Spring book for January – April programs

 Program Registration and Waivers